-AP 11 Language & Composition
+English Language & Composition 11 AP

-Prerequisite - Teacher recommendation, 85% average in 10H, or 90% average in 10 1 Credit
+Prerequisite - Teacher recommendation, 1 Unit Average 85% in 10H, or average 90% in 10R, and 80% on English 10 mock Regents exam

 Advanced Placement English Language and Composition is both demanding and intellectually stimulating.
 It requires the students to put forth their best effort consistently and places emphasis upon developing independence of thought and mature habits of critical thinking.
 Due to the importance of writing, the American Language AP program places greater emphasis on the development of expository writing, extensive essays and independent research.
 Textual evidence, and implementation of this evidence in everyday dialogue and writing tasks, will be emphasized.
 Out of class work in reading and writing will be assigned on a regular basis.
-Students are encouraged to sit for the AP English exam given in May.
+Students must sit for the AP English exam given in May.
 Students will be asked to complete a summer assignment prior to starting school in September.

-AP 12 Literature & Composition
+English Literature & Composition 12 AP

-Prerequisite - Teacher recommendation, 85% average in 11H, or 90% average in 11, and 80% on English 11 Regents exam 1 Credit
+Prerequisite - Teacher recommendation, 1 Unit Average 85% in 11H, or Average 90% in 11R, and 80% on English 11 Regents exam

 Advanced Placement English Literature and Composition is both demanding and intellectually stimulating.
-It requires the students apply their best effort consistently and places emphasis upon developing independence of thought and mature habits of critical thinking.
+It requires the students to put forth their best effort consistently and places emphasis upon developing independence of thought and mature habits of critical thinking.
 Classroom discussion and active participation are vital and serve as a means of testing student ideas.
 Written assignments, both short and long-term, are an important and frequent feature of the course.
 The literature perused in this course covers each literary genre.
 It includes both canonical and modern fiction, non-fiction, drama and poetry concentrating on teaching students to encounter new works and respond in their own informed voice.
-Students are encouraged to sit for the AP exam given in May.
 Students will be asked to complete a summer assignment prior to starting school in September.